Chetan-Chinchulkar/Chetan-Chinchulkar/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms and Cybersecurity.
 - 🧑🏻‍💻 I've worked on various projects in our College
 -  ⚡ I like **reading books and swimming**
-- 👯 I’m looking to collaborate on Backend and Cybersecurity
+- 👯 I’m looking to collaborate on Full Stack Development and Cybersecurity
 - 📫 How to **reach me** **chetanchinchulkar.1802@gmail.com**